Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 540 A

-For many years now I have to write the same thing about Bosch: famous brand nothing surprised.
+For many years now I have had to write the same thing about Bosch: famous brand I wasn't surprised by anything.
 A modest place in the middle of the table, not a single memorable result.
 The battery didn't fail, but it didn't attract attention either.
-The price is high, but the energy is not enough.
+The price is high and the energy is not enough.

 Declared capacity 60 Ah